alexiskaldany/data_torture/README.md

 ## Second START question

-What are the most significant quantitative and categorical variables in determining the speed of adoption for a pet?
+What are the most significant quantitative (Alexis for numerical variables) and categorical variables (Sahara for categorical) in determining the speed of adoption for a pet?
 To answer this question we will:

 - Use single variable linear models to test the importance of each numerical variable.
 - Use chi-square tests to find the differences in means for the categorical variables.

+## Third START question:
+What combination of variables generates the best multi-variable models